Morrigan

 The First Cyric King had come to the Highland moor, and war followed with him.

-When the sun rose on that first morning of summer, it did so over peaceful lands.
+When the sun rose on that first summer morning, it dawned over peaceful lands.
 The moor was green and good.
-Its flowers bloomed with the morning rays, and its creek wound through the hills languid as ever.
-Only the beasts who called this place home trod upon the dew kissed grasses; the hare, the deer, the fox, and the badger.
-Yet as the sun rose higher, and the morning dew dried, the bare feet of animals were replaced with the leather shod soles of men as two armies drew up their lines.
+Its flowers bloomed in the morning rays and its creek wound through the hills, languid as ever.
+Only the beasts who called this place home trod upon the dew kissed grasses; the hare, the deer, the fox, the badger.
+Yet as the sun climbed higher and the morning dew dried, hoof and paw were replaced with leather shod soles as two armies drew up their lines.

-Cathal the Fair, so named for his pale complexion, stood with his Highland kin at the fore of their gathered army.
-He was not their leader, nor was he a man of high status or good stock.
-His father had been a farmer, as was his grandfather, and his father before him.
-They were local stock, low bred, salt of the earth.
-Such was how Cathal’s humble line always saw themselves, but he was different.
-He was destined for greater things, a fact he’d known since his boyhood days.
-He simply needed the chance to prove it.
+Cathal the Fair, so named for his sandalwood hair and pale complexion, stood with his Highland kin at the fore of their army.
+He was neither their leader, nor a man of high status, nor of noble blood.
+His father was a farmer, as were his grandfather and great grandfather.
+Local stock, low bred, salt of the earth.
+Such was the make of Cathal’s humble line, but he was different.
+He was destined for greater things, a fact he’d known since boyhood.
+He only needed the opportunity to prove it.

-That day came four years prior, during the first skirmishes between the Lowland Ires and the Highland Gahls.
-Conflict between these two loose-bound factions wasn’t uncommon, but they were oft relegated to small engagements between a handful of men from each side.
-One day that changed, though no one truly knew why.
-Some claimed it the fault of the Ires, saying they’d stolen Gahlish women in the night like the underhanded louts they were.
-Others laid the blame on the Galhs, claiming them butchers, thieves, and marauders.
+That chance came four years prior, during the first skirmishes between the Lowland Ires and the Highland Gahls.
+Conflict between these two loose-bound factions wasn’t uncommon, though it was usually relegated to small engagements between a handful of men from each side.
+One day, that changed, though at first no one knew why.
+The Gahls laid accusations upon the Ires, saying they’d stolen Gahlish women in the night like the louts they were.
+The Ires then blamed the Galhs, claiming them butchers and thieves who sacked their hamlets.

 These harsh sentiments were both common and long lived.
-For as long as men lived on the Cyric Isle, the Ires blamed the Gahls for their problems, and the Gahls blamed the Ires.
-However, buried amongst these age old insults were rumors of a man who would be king.
-A unifier, they said, a man from the Isle who had long ago set out to sea and returned with the grandest of goals in mind: to make the disparate tribes of Cyric into one people under his rule.
+For as long as men have inhabited the Cyric Isle, the Ires and Gahls laid fault for their problems at the other’s feet.
+However, buried amongst these age old insults were rumors of a man who would be King.
+A unifier, they said; a man from the Isle who long ago set to sea and returned with the grandest of goals in mind: uniting the disparate tribes of Cyric into one people under his rule.

 Lachlan, the First Cyric King.

-Cathal never believed those rumors.
-In fact, he hardly paid them any mind at all.
-The doings of men who bestowed lofty titles unto themselves were of no matter to one such as he.
-Greatness was his destiny, and he needed no titles to showcase this fact.
+Cathal cared little for such rumors.
+The doings of men who bestowed lofty titles on themselves were of no matter to one such as he.
+Greatness was given by destiny, and he needed no titles to showcase his greatness.

-“Give me a sword,” he would say, “and I will mark for you my path to greatness!”
+“Give me a sword,” he’d say, “and I will mark for you my destined path!”

 “Are you sure about this, Cathal?”
 Declan asked.

-They were stood on an isolated road at night.
-The moon was out in full, its silver form casting the surrounding glade in a blueish hue.
+They stood on an isolated road.
+The night was late, the moon out in full.
+Its silver form cast the surrounding glade in blueish hues.
 William stood across from Cathal on the opposite side of the road.
-Leaning forward against his knees, a wide smile split his fat face.
+Leaning forward with palms pressed against his knees, a wide smile split his fat face.

 “What’s wrong, farmer?
-Afraid?” he taunted, following it with that obnoxious laugh of his, “Hurr hurr hurr!”
+Afraid?” he taunted, following it with that obnoxious laugh of his, “Haur, haur, haur!”

-William was sixteen, a full year older than Cathal.
-He was big, too, thick armed and portly, tougher than he looked for his rotundness.
-Cathal was no slouch, though.
-He wasn’t as big as William, but he had strength, and lots of it.
-Endurance, too, built up over years of helping Father in the fields.
-The same was true of Declan also.
+William was sixteen, a year older than Cathal.
+He was big, too; thick armed, portly, and tougher than his rotundness suggested.
+Yet Cathal didn’t fear.
+William was bigger, but he had strength and endurance to spare, built up over years of helping Father in the fields.
+The same was true of Declan, despite his timidness.

 “Let’s just go home, Cathal,” Declan whispered.

 “Aye, run home, farmer!”
 William’s smile widened.
-“Go back to your coward father.”
+“Take your coward brother home to your coward father.”

 Cathal said nothing.
-Taking two steps forward, he spat in William’s direction and raised both fists.
+Taking two steps forward, he spat at William and raised his fists.

-The spittle spattered on William’s fat face.
-Smile twisting into a scowl, he howled and rushed at Cathal with both arms raised high.
-Ducking to the left, Cathal threw two blows into William’s right flank.
-The larger boy grunted, then grinned, protected from Cathal’s hard strikes by his layer of fat.
+The spittle spattered on William’s fat face, and his smile twisted into a scowl.
+Then he howled and rushed at Cathal with both arms raised high.
+Ducking left, Cathal threw two blows into William’s right flank.
+The butcher’s boy grunted, then grinned, protected from Cathal’s hard strikes by his layer of fat.

-William then swung with his left, throwing all of his weight into the strike.
+William swung with his left, throwing all of his weight into the strike.
 Powerful, but slow.
-Cathal avoided it by ducking left again, then stepped back as William made a backhand swing with his right.
+Cathal ducked leftward again, avoiding the blow, then stepped back as William made a backhand swing with his right.

-Their fight carried on like this for some time, with the boys who came to observe cheering the fighter they supported.
-Declan, meek boy that he was, celebrated the blows Cathal landed with excited shakes of his fists, while exclaiming his worry with little utterances that were barely audible.
-William’s friends were far more boisterous, cheering the butcher’s boy on whenever he landed a heavy blow, then jeering and throwing pebbles at Cathal anytime he got a good hit.
+Their fight continued in this manner, with the boys who came to observe cheering on the fighter they supported.
+Declan, meek boy that he was, celebrated Cathal’s blows with excited shakes of his fists.
+And when Cathal took hits, he exclaimed his worry hits with barely audible utterances.

 Both boys were winded after a short while.
 Like he had before the fight started, William stood leaning with both hands on his knees.
-He wasn’t smiling anymore, and his face was sheened with sweat as he panted heavy breaths.
-Blood trickled from his lower lip, which Cathal split with a hard right hook, and his left eye was starting to swell shut.
+He wasn’t smiling anymore, and sweat sheened his face as he panted heavy breaths.
+Blood trickled from his lower lip, which Cathal split with a hard right hook, and his left eye started to swell shut.

-Cathal wasn’t faring much better.
-His lip was swollen, his nose bloodied, and a cut on his brow was dripping blood into one of his eyes.
+Cathal hadn’t fared much better.
+His lip swelled, his nose bled, and a cut on his brow dripped blood into one of his eyes.
 The cheering from both sides had stopped, and worry dominated the expressions of both Declan and William’s friends.
-They all recognized that neither would back down until one of them was laid out on the road.
+All recognized that neither boy would back down until one of them lay unconscious in the road.

-Catching his breath first, Cathal raised his fists again.
+Cathal raised his fists again.
 Growling, William spat blood onto the dirt path and stood upright with both fists clenched tight at his sides.
-He was saying something to Cathal, probably an insult muffled by the blood that kept filling his mouth, but Cathal didn’t hear him.
-His attention had been taken by a familiar sound, a nearby fluttering of feathered wings that commanded his attention.
+He said something to Cathal, probably an insult muffled by the blood filling his mouth, but Cathal didn’t hear him.
+His attention was stolen by a familiar sound, a nearby fluttering of feathered wings that commanded his attention.

-Looking up over William’s head, he saw the shape of a crow stood upon a low branch of a nearby oak.
+Looking up over William’s head, the black shape of a crow stood upon a low branch of a nearby oak.
 Its eyes flashed in the silvery moonlight as it turned its head this way and that, until its gaze seemed to fall upon him.
-Hawr!–the crow called, and Cathal’s vision suddenly filled with the large form of William, both hands raised high to hammer down on the head of the farmer’s son.
+Hawr!–the crow called.
+Then Cathal’s vision suddenly filled with the large form of William, both hands raised high to smash down onto his head.

-Cathal wasn’t sure how he reacted so quickly, but before William’s hands came down, he ducked low, stepped into the butcher boy’s guard, and threw his right fist upward with all his might.
+Cathal didn’t know how he reacted so quickly, but before William’s hammer-hands came down, he ducked low, stepped into the butcher boy’s guard, and threw his right fist upward with all his strength.
 William’s teeth clashed as Cathal’s fist smashed up into his jaw.
-He staggered backwards, stumbled as he tried to regain his footing, then fell limp onto the hard packed dirt of that Highland road.
+He staggered backwards, stumbled as he tried to regain his footing, then fell limp onto the hard packed dirt of that moonlit Highland road.

-The armies gathered on the Highlands were neither grand, nor vast.
-No more than three hundred men had been fielded by each side.
-Compared to the old tales from the mainland, stories of great kingdoms and mighty empires that waged war with soldiers that numbered in the tens of thousands, this battle was little more than a sortie.
+The armies gathered in the Highlands were neither grand nor vast.
+No more than three hundred men were fielded by each side.
+Compared to old tales from the mainland, with their great kingdoms and mighty empires that waged war with soldiers numbering in the tens of thousands, this battle was little more than a sortie.

-Ah, but for the men who clashed upon the moor, this savage battle would change far more than their own lives.
+Ah, but for the men who clashed upon the moor?
+This savage battle would change far more than just their lives.

 Presently, Cathal waded into the thick of combat.
-The Gahlish forces collided with Lachlan and his Ires just beyond the banks of the winding creek.
-The waters had been so pristine that morning.
+Gahlish forces collided with Lachlan’s Ires just beyond the banks of the winding creek.
+The waters had been pristine that morning.
 Now they ran dark with mud, blood, and the gore of men both dead and living.

 Cathal was responsible for no less than six of the dead.
-Among the combatants, there were some content to leave still living foes they struck down to die slowly.
-He was not among them.
+Among the combatants, some were content to leave foes they struck down to die slowly.
+He wasn’t among them.
 Though he reveled in combat, hungry to prove himself by facing all comers, Cathal was neither cruel nor foolish.
-He had no desire to leave men to suffer in their dying.
-He also saw it as unwise, for thoughts of vengeance may take them should they survive.
-It was better to kill quickly and be certain.
+Leaving men to suffer in their dying was as wretched as it was unwise, for thoughts of vengeance would surely take hold should they survive.
+Better to kill quick and be certain.

-The Gahls had pushed the Ires nearly twenty paces back from the banks of the creek.
+The Gahls pushed the Ires nearly twenty paces back from the banks of the creek.
 The Lowland men were already starting to scatter.
-Cathal saw this, and loosed a fearsome cry, which was soon echoed by those around him.
-Axe and pikemen followed as he charged the Iresmen’s breaking line, trampling over fallen corpses to drive their foes into a rout.
+Seeing this, Cathal loosed a fearsome cry, soon echoed by those around him.
+Axe and pikemen followed as he charged the Iresmen’s breaking line, trampling over the fallen to rout their foes.

-The fight hadn’t entirely left the Iresmen, though.
-Many of their pikemen stood ground while a handful of others met the Gahlish charge.
+Yet the Iresmen hadn’t entirely lost their fighting spirit.
+Many pikemen stood their ground, a handful of others meeting the Gahlish charge.
 Among them was a youth with hair so dark it bordered on black.
-He was tall, rangy, and his face and chest were painted with thick lines of blue and green.
-He came for Cathal with an axe in each hand and no fear in his eyes.
+Rangy and tall, his face and chest were painted with thick lines of blue and green.
+He came for Cathal, an axe in each hand and battle-lust in his eyes.

 Cathal smiled, and met him.

-The sun was setting, painting the cloud spotted skies over the Cyric Isle in hues of yellow, orange, and violet, even as it stained the mountains with inky shadows.
-It was the third day of the fifth week of Spring, and Cathal marched by torchlight with a contingent of two dozen men led by Brann Doyle, chief of the Doyle clan.
-To Cathal’s right marched his younger brother, Declan.
-A meek and wiry boy when he was young, he’d since filled out his frame and proven himself a competent pikeman in many skirmishes against the Iresmen who stood under the banner of that so-called king of theirs.
+The setting sun painted the cloud-spotted skies over the Cyric Isle in hues of yellow, orange, and violet; and stained the mountains with the ink of shadow.
+It was the third day of the fifth week of Spring.
+Cathal marched by torchlight with a contingent of two dozen men led by Brann Doyle, chief of the Doyle clan.
+Declan marched to Cathal’s right.
+Meek and wiry as a boy, Declan had since filled out his frame and proven himself a competent pikeman.
+In their many skirmishes against Iresmen who stood beneath the banner of their so-called King, he stood shoulder to shoulder with his older brother and fought with earnest courage.

-At Cathal’s left was the local butcher boy, William, though he’d long since graduated to a proper butcher working alongside his father.
-In those years, the farmer’s son and the butcher boy had buried their hostilities.
-Though rivalry still existed between them, it was no longer predicated on who could beat the other to the ground first.
-Now that they had proper foes to face, they could turn their hunger for fighting against them instead.
+William marched on Cathal’s left.
+The butcher’s boy had long since graduated to a proper butcher under his father’s tutelage.
+Rivalry still existed between the William and Cathal, but the hostility of their adolescence had been buried.
+No longer were their contests predicated on who could beat the other to the ground first.
+With proper foes to face, they turned their hunger for fighting against them instead.

 What hadn’t changed with William was his size.
-He was still among the tallest and strongest from their township, with a girthy belly and limbs so corded with muscle that Cathal secretly believed the trees jealous of those mighty arms and legs.
-They served William well when he brought his own claymore to bear, an imposing sight to be certain.
+He was still among the tallest and strongest from their township, with a girthy belly and limbs so corded with muscle that Cathal thought the trees must be jealous of his mighty arms and legs.
+Those powerful limbs served William well when he brought his own claymore to bear, a most imposing sight.

-Yet for all his size and strength, William couldn’t quite keep up with Cathal on the battlefield.
-To date, the so-called king’s war had been running for two years.
-Two years of skirmishes against not just the men under his banner, but all the Ires clans.
-In the minds of the Gahlish chiefs, Lachlan’s move to unify the Cyric Isle provided a chance for them to drive out the hated Lowlanders and take the Isle for themselves.
-Alas, this only played to Lachlan’s favor, frightening the smaller Ires clans into joining him, and softening the larger ones for easier conquest.
+Butt for all his size and strength, William couldn’t quite keep up with Cathal on the battlefield.
+To date, the so-called King’s war had raged for two years.
+Two years of skirmishes against not just those men under his banner, but all the Ires clans.
+In the minds of the Gahlish chiefs, Lachlan’s move to unify the Cyric Isle was an ideal excuse to drive out the hated Lowlanders and claim the Isle for themselves.
+Alas, this played to Lachlan’s favor by frightening more reluctant Lowland clans into joining him.

-They were headed for Pike’s Gully, near the Highland moor.
-Carved as an offshoot from the upland creek that ran down into the woods, the gully fed its water to an old fortification built in those woods generations ago.
-Dubbed Pike’s Wall, the fort was kept by Clan Byrne since its construction over a century prior and helped establish them as the strongest Gahlish clan.
+The troop was headed for Pike’s Gully, near the Highland moor.
+Carved out from the upland creek that ran down into the woods, the gully fed water to a generations old fortification dubbed Pike’s Wall.
+Clan Byrne kept the fort since its construction over a century prior, and it helped establish them as the strongest Gahlish clan.
 Since its founding, it became the meeting place of the Gahlish chiefs whenever troubles that concerned all clans arose.

 Cathal sighed as the sun dipped below the darkly shadowed peaks.
-Chief Brann’s troop hadn’t even reached the edge of the woods yet, and it would take them at least an hour to reach the gully once they did.
-Then it was a long trek through a thick forest of birch, ash, and oak to reach the Wall.
+Chief Brann’s troop hadn’t even reached the wood’s edge, and it would take at least an hour to reach the gully once they did.
+Then came the long trek through a dense forest of birch, ash, and oak to reach the Wall.

 Why hadn’t they left sooner?
-Cathal knew the answer, but he didn’t dare speak it aloud.
-The Doyles and the Byrnes had been rivals as long as anyone could recall, and the stubborn Chief Brann saw being summoned to Pike’s Wall as an insult to his pride.
-It took time for his kinsmen to convince him otherwise, that Ronan Byrne simply recognized the threat a unified army under Lachlan posed.
+Cathal knew, but didn’t dare speak the answer.
+Long as anyone could recall, the Doyles and the Byrnes had rivaled, and stubborn Chief Brann saw being summoned to Pike’s Wall as an insult to his pride.
+Time was needed for his kinsmen to convince him otherwise, that Ronan Byrne simply recognized the threat a unified army under Lachlan posed.

-Marching onward, they reached the forest’s edge shortly after dusk turned to night.
+When they at last reached the forest’s edge, dusk had turned to night.
 The moon had risen, gibbous and waxing.
 Cathal glanced up at it whenever it peeked between the leaves and branches above.
-He’d always found the moon a beautiful thing.
-Haunting and secretive, too, further adding to its mystique.
-He’d always struggled to pinpoint why he found the celestial body so alluring.
-There was just something about it which pulled at his heart and mind, demanding his attention.
+A beautiful thing.
+Haunting and secretive, it pulled at his heart and mind, demanding his attention.
+Cathal struggled to pinpoint what about the moon he found so alluring.
+There was just something special about it.

 Hawr!–came the caw of a nearby crow.

-Long feathers clapped as it swooped overhead.
+Pinion feathers clapped as it swooped overhead.
 The noisome flutter made the men duck on instinct; even Chief Brann dipped his head down.
-Only Cathal stood fully upright, gaze fixed on the corvid’s silhouette.
-It stood amongst the birch branches, blacker than the night against the moon’s silver sheen.
-Its head darted here and there in that uniquely avian manner, and though Cathal couldn’t see its shining eyes, he could feel them upon him.
+Only Cathal stood fully erect, gazing on the corvid’s silhouette.
+It stood among the birch branches, blacker than the night against the moon’s silver sheen.
+Its head darted hither and thither in distinct avian fashion, and though Cathal couldn’t see its shining eyes, he could feel them upon him.

 Hawr!–it called again, and Cathal quickly turned to his right.